 With bulk filing, I no longer spend HOURS itemizing email into multiple folders.
 I also find it’s actually easier to find things.
 The ‘Search’ function is your friend!

 - Late afternoon, during my less creative brain period, I quickly scan through and handle anything requiring follow up actions based on the flags outlined above.

-- Before bed, when I’m too tired to create something new or tackle hard tasks, I scan emails that are flagged.
+- In the evening or before bed, when I’m too tired to create something new or tackle hard tasks, I scan emails that are flagged.
 This is typically includes replies and also reading for research and learning time.

 GET ORGANIZED: BULK FILING and ARCHIVE FOLDERS

 Once a week or so – 10 minutes